 Share of monitored users 100% Challenges met Time taken for the project validation process has been over two years.
-Information from standard-setting bodies being updated without informing project developers.
-SustainCERT dMRV platform only suitable for grid-connected projects.
-Costs of monitoring must include both hardware and ongoing data costs, so cannot rely purely on carbon finance for this.
+Information from standard-setting b informing project developers. odies being updated without SustainCERT dMRV platfo projects. suitable for grid-connected Costs of monitoring must include both hardware and ongoing data costs, so cannot rely purely on carbon finance for this.
 Quote "Validation has been a long and needlessly confusing process.
 It feels like the process is designed to be frustrating for new players in the sector"

-UpEnergy Y Project location(s) Uganda, Tanzania (with pilot projects underway in Zambia and Ghana) Cooking technology Electric Pressure Cookers Carbon standard and methodology Gold Standard Technologies And P Decentralized Thermal Energy Con Gold Standard Methodology for Me Cooking Devices Practices To Displace sumption, tered & Measured Energy Start of project operations April 2021 Number of installed appliances so far 5,000+ Innovative dMRV solution UpEnergy in collaboration with PowerUp distributes an Electric Pressure Cooker by PowerUp with an integrated sensor continuously measuring electricity consumption.
+UpEnergy y Project location(s) Uganda, Tanzania (with pilot projects underway in Zambia and Ghana) Cooking technology Electric Pressure Cookers Carbon standard and methodology Gold Standard Technologies And Practices To Displace Decentralized Thermal Energy Consumption, Gold Standard Methodology for Metered & Measured Energy Cooking Devices Lered & Medsured Energy Start of project operations April 2021 Number of installed appliances so far 5,000+ Innovative dMRV solution UpEnergy in collaboration with PowerUp distributes an Electric Pressure Cooker by PowerUp with an integrated sensor continuously measuring electricity consumption.
 The consumption data is stored internally and can be retrieved using a pen drive.
 It is then uploaded and managed using a third-party data application.
 PowerUP is also developing a version of these cookers with an integrated GSM module to enable remote monitoring.
 Additionally, UpEnergy uses SalesForce for digital user surveys to gather feedback and data on the use and impact of these e-cookers.
 Costs of dMRV solution 18-25% of product cost Share of monitored users Target to reach 100%